-All candidates for degrees and certificates must file formal applications during the last academic term before graduation with the deans of their respective colleges on forms obtained at the Office of the University Registrar or the appropriate dean’s office.
+All candidates for degrees and certificates must file formal applications during the last academic term before graduation.
+The graduation application can be accessed in Self Service Carolina under the "student" tab ("Apply to Graduate" option).
 Applications must be filed by the third week of the fall or spring semester in which the degree is to be awarded or within the first 10 days of the first summer session.
 If the student is not enrolled during the first summer session, the application must be filed within the first week of the second summer session for the student to graduate at the summer commencement.

 To further review the graduation policies for USC, visit the bulletin's website.